Song Wenjie: Qingdao Jonoon

+Hebei China Fortune

 On 27 February 2015, Song transfer to China League One side Hebei China Fortune.
 He made his debut for the club on 14 March 2015 in a 1–0 home loss against Beijing Institute of Technology.
 On 15 April 2015, he scored his first goal in a 2–0 away win against Guangxi Longguida in the 2015 Chinese FA Cup.
 On 25 April 2015, Song scored his first league goal, earned a penalty and assisted once in a league match against Tianjin Songjiang, which ensured Hebei's 3–2 win.
 On 21 July 2015, he suffered a rupture of cruciate ligament in his right knee in a league match against Harbin Yiteng, which ruling him out of the field for the rest of the season.

 Song, who was recovering from injury, was named in Hebei China Fortune's reserves squad in the 2016 season.
 He returned to the first team squad in July 2017.
 He made his return on 24 September 2017 in a 0–0 away draw against Changchun Yatai, coming on as a substitute for Zhang Lifeng in the 71st minute.

-In February 2019, Song transferred to Chinese Super League side Shandong Luneng.
+Shandong Luneng

+On 26 February 2019, Song transferred to Chinese Super League side Shandong Luneng.
+On 12 March 2019, he made his debut for the club in a 2-2 home draw against Kashima Antlers in the 2019 AFC Champions League group stage.
+Throughout the season he would struggle to establish himself as a regular within the team and only made eight appearances throughout the season.

+Guangzhou R&F

+On 12 September 2020, Song joined fellow top tier club Guangzhou R&F (later renamed as Guangzhou City from the 2021 season).
+On 13 September 2020, he scored on his debut for the club in a 3-3 draw against Jiangsu Suning.

+Return to Qingdao Hainiu

+On 23 March 2023, Song returned to Qingdao Hainiu(formerly named Qingdao Jonoon) after their promotion back to the Chinese Super League.

 Career statistics

-Statistics accurate as of match played 4 January 2022.
+Statistics accurate as of match played 19 July 2025.